elixir-europe/biovalidator/README.md

 ```
 The node server will run on port **3000** and will expose one endpoint: **/validate**.
 ### Development
 For development purposes using [nodemon](https://nodemon.io/) is useful.
-It reloads the application everytime something changes on save time.
+It reloads the application everytime something has changed on save time.
 ```
 nodemon src/server
 ```